stimpy77/microq/README.md

 ***“For those who once loved jQuery, but now live vanilla.”***

-MicroQ is a tiny helper library for DOM manipulation, event handling, class toggling, and AJAX — lovingly crafted for nostalgic jQuery developers who don’t want the bloat but still want the *joy*.
+mq.js is a tiny helper library for DOM manipulation, event handling, class toggling, and AJAX — ~~lovingly crafted~~ hurriedly spewed out for nostalgic jQuery developers who don’t want the bloat but still want the terseness.

 > 🍷 **No dependencies.
 No build tools.
 Just drop it in and dance.**